Iaashish13/Iaashish13.github.io-old/_posts/2023-03-24-work_mangaer_android.md

 As sending **inputData** parameters only takes primitive types int,bool,string and array.
 But note that array also need primitive types like list of array of string.
 Then send data by calling function in like place order button.

+**BackoffPolicy** In above code you have seen.It is the recurring event after first time the function has been called.After how much time it should be executed.
+You can also supply **constraints** like when to call function like when network is connected.

 Then if you have gone through workmanger package it will guide about initializing the package.
 If not here is what initializtion on our code looks like.

 ```dart
 import 'dart:convert';
 import 'dart:developer';
 import 'package:app/app.dart';
 import 'package:app/common/common.dart';
 import 'package:app/core/core.dart';